 The 1448 Battle of Kosovo was Varna’s rematch.
 Hunyadi raised another army, though this time without all of his former Crusading allies.
 He did have some additional forces from nearby Wallachia, the home of the legendary Vlad Dracula (who at this point was not long removed from having been a hostage at the Ottoman court and was still the sultan’s vassal).
 Wallachia was ruled at that time by Hunyadi’s (then-)pal Vladislav II (d.
 1456).
 Together those forces crossed the Danube into Serbia in September 1448.
 Hunyadi’s first order of business was dealing with Đurađ Branković (d.
 1456, which was apparently a big year for royal deaths in eastern Europe), who ruled the Despotate of Serbia (the successor to the kingdom that had been destroyed in 1389).

 The despots who ruled what was left of Serbia between 1389 and 1459 (when the Ottomans fully absorbed it) tried to chart a middle course between the Hungarians and the Ottomans, so Branković wasn’t thrilled to see Hunyadi’s army show up on his territory.
-Hunyadi wanted his allegiance, and in fact his war plan relied on it, but Branković demanded at a minimum the return of some Serbian territory that had been given to Hungary in that 1444 peace deal.
+Hunyadi wanted Serbia’s allegiance, and in fact his war plan relied on it, but Branković demanded at a minimum the return of some Serbian territory that had been given to Hungary in that 1444 peace deal.
 When Hunyadi refused his terms, Branković told him to go pound sand, so Hunyadi ordered his army to pillage its way across Serbian territory in revenge.

-Despite being outnumbered and even though the Ottoman use of the laagernegated Hungary’s most effective tactic, the battle still almost went Hunyadi’s way.
-A flanking assault on the Ottomans on October 18 was turned back by Ottoman cavalry, but a frontal attack actually broke through the Janissary lines and was only stopped when it got to the Ottoman camp and ran into its fortifications.
+Despite being outnumbered and even though the Ottoman use of the wagon fort negated Hungary’s most effective tactic, the battle still almost went Hunyadi’s way.
+A flanking assault on the Ottomans on October 18 was turned back by Ottoman cavalry, but a Hungarian frontal attack actually broke through the Janissary lines and was only stopped when it got to the Ottoman camp and ran into its fortifications.
 At that point, an Ottoman counterattack pushed the Hungarians back and nearly routed them.
 Another Ottoman attack on the 19th finished the job and drove the remaining Hungarian forces from the field.

 Hunyadi managed to get off the battlefield alive but was then snatched up by Branković.
 He’d kind of, ah, vowed to murder Branković after the latter refused to join his army, and I guess the Serbian despot didn’t take that vow in the good humor with which I’m sure it was made.
 After threatening to hand Hunyadi over to the Ottomans, Branković released him in exchange for a hefty ransom and the return of those territories he’d wanted in the first place.
 Hunyadi would bounce back, though, and he continued to defend Hungary from Ottoman aggression, even breaking Mehmed II’s siege of Belgrade in 1456 (he died shortly afterward).
 Murad turned his attention east and defeated both the Timurids and the Karamanids, reestablishing Ottoman control over most of Anatolia.
-When Murad died in 1451, Mehmed II resumed the throne.
+When Murad died in 1451, Mehmed II resumed his reign.
 Needless to say, things went better for him the second time around.